 You may also like these other popular chicken recipes from this website

-Ingredients To Make Stuffed Chicken
+Ingredients to make Stuffed Chicken

 Homemade Mediterranean Seasoning

-- Boneless, skinless chicken breasts: Choose thick, evenly sized chicken breasts so they hold the filling well and cook evenly.
+- Boneless, skinless chicken breasts: Choose thick, evenly sized breasts so they hold the filling well and cook evenly.

 How to make Mediterranean Stuffed Chicken Breast with Spinach and Cheese

-1) Prepare the seasoning: In a small mixing bowl, combine thyme, oregano, ground black pepper, ground cumin, garlic powder, salt, and paprika.
+Step 1: Prepare the seasoning: In a small mixing bowl, combine thyme, oregano, ground black pepper, ground cumin, garlic powder, salt, and paprika.
 Divide the seasoning into two parts.
 We will use half of it to marinate the chicken and the remaining for the stuffing.
 Keep it aside.

-3) For the stuffing/filling: Heat 2-3 teaspoon oil over medium heat.
-Add onions and bell peppers.
-Sauté until onions are translucent.
-Add garlic and sauté for 30 seconds.
+Step 4: Prepare the stuffing: Heat 2-3 teaspoons of oil over medium heat.
+Add the onions and bell peppers and sauté until the onions turn translucent.
+Add the garlic and sauté for 30 seconds.
+Remove it to a mixing bowl to cool down a little.

-5) Baking the stuffed chicken breasts: Preheat the oven to 180° C or 350°F. Bake for 20-25 minutes until cooked (the thickest part of the chicken reaches 165° F (74° C).)
+Step 9: Baking the stuffed chicken breasts: Preheat the oven to 180° C or 350°F. Bake for 20-25 minutes until cooked (the thickest part of the chicken reaches 165° F (74° C).

-Tips To Make The Best Spinach Stuffed Chicken Breast
+Tips To Make The Best Spinach-Stuffed Chicken Breast

 - Season the chicken breasts to enhance the flavor.